Sunday, February 11, 2018 4:00 pm –5:00 pm

 Embodying Discipline: An Experiential Workshop for Parents

 Movement is our first language, and a gesture can sometimes speak more clearly than words.
-In this experiential workshop, we will increase our awareness of the non-verbal realm of parent and child communication through simple movement exercises.
-This class is led by Lynn Adelman and Lani Hill, both professional dancers, movement educators, and WWS Early Childhood faculty members.
-Please dress in clothing suitable for movement. $10 suggested donation.
+In this workshop, we will increase our awareness of the non-verbal realm of parent-child communication through simple movement exercises.
+Clear communication assists in laying the foundation for life-long trust and understanding.
+This class is led by Lynn Adelman, professional dancer, movement educator, and Washington Waldorf School Early Childhood faculty member.
+Please dress in clothing suitable for movement. $10 suggested donation requested at the door.

 Silent Auction and Social